A show that premiered in New York City at La MaMa Theatre.

 VIDEO IMAGES AND GRAPHICS:

-Video elements, just like the music and the set design, is an essential part of the language used and, at various moments, takes on the role of the setting, text, allegory or a character.
+Video, just like music and set design, is an essential part of the language used and, at various moments, takes on the role of the setting, text, allegory or even a character itself.

 Video images and graphics are used to enrich the scene, creating innovative synergy.